kshedden/case_studies/methods/writing-tips.md

   a complex and challenging question with a single limited data set.
-  Avoid making sweeping conclusions or suggesting without qualification that your findings support specific policy actions to be made in the "real world" or major unexpected scientific insights.
+  Avoid making sweeping conclusions or suggesting without qualification that your findings support specific policy actions to be made in the "real world" or reveal major unexpected scientific insights.
   Remember that one brief analysis of one data set will only very rarely allow definitive or deeply novel insights to be gained.